marciaga/vagrant-ansible-local/README.md

 The `apps` directory maps to `/apps/` in the guest machine.

+You'll need to create the apps directory in the root of this repo.

 Currently, port forwarding is set to `:3000`, so from inside the VM, if you want to run the rails server (e.g.), you would run
 ```
 rails s -b 0.0.0.0 -p 3000